yupgup/jonitrythall.com/_posts/2023-08-24-raising-monarch-babies.markdown

 </div>

 ### A NOTE: Caterpillar Poo
-If you’ve never experienced it, it’s hard to explain, but these things eat and poop around the clock.
+If you’ve never experienced it, it’s hard to explain, but these things poop constantly.
 As they get bigger, their poop becomes unreasonably large, and it just never ends.
 Because of this, I’d advise against raising them inside if possible.
 If you have to raise them indoors, only raise a few and keep them away from main living areas like kitchens and living rooms–it will smell and get everywhere.

-I’ve seen people gently detach the chrysalis and hang onto string to avoid this, though this can also be risky since they are so fragile.

 ### A NOTE: Cannibalism
 I mean this with all the love in the world–these caterpillars are not especially intelligent.
 They will sometimes wander away from the milkweed even if they are nowhere near the chrysalis stage and must be herded back.
-One especially horrific thing, though, is that they are programmed to eat milkweed.
-You are what you eat; these things are basically just milkweed.
+Additionally, you are what you eat, so monarch caterpillars *are* milkweed.
 This becomes especially evident when they turn into a chrysalis.

 Monarch Caterpillars don’t create a little cocoon to live and transform in.
 They themselves turn into chrysalis–it’s amazing and weird.
 A newly formed chrysalis is very soft and fragile.
 On more than one occasion, I’ve seen a monarch form into a chrysalis only to have a hungry caterpillar cross its path and eat it.
 It’s all just green milkweed goo, and they don’t seem to know the difference.

 ## Releasing
 Now for the best part.
-Butterflies usually emerge in the chrysalis stage after 9-14 days–it’s quite a sight to see.
+Butterflies usually emerge from the chrysalis stage after 9-14 days–it’s quite a sight to see.
 You’ll know when they are about ready because the green chrysalis will turn transparent, and you can see the curled-up monarch butterfly inside.
 Once they emerge, their wings have to straighten and dry out, which takes a few hours.
 You’ll generally know they are ready to be released when they begin fluttering around the enclosure.

-I gently cup each monarch in my hand, release it into the yard where there are plenty of flowers, and try not to hurt my feelings when they take off instantly without a proper goodbye.
+I gently cup each monarch in my hand, release it into the yard where there are plenty of flowers, and try not to let my feelings get hurt when they take off instantly without a proper goodbye.

 <div class="gallery" data-columns="2">
   <img src="/content/2023/08/flower1.jpeg">